CiscoDevNet/unity-connection-apis-python-samples/README.md

 * `cuni_notification_logger.py` - Demonstrates creating a subscription for mailbox event updates using the CUNI SOAP notification service

-* `cupi_add_user.py` - Creates a test user, then deletes the user
+* `cupi_add_user.py` - Creates / deletes a test user

+* `cumi_send_message.py` -  Executes the following sequence:

+    * Creates a test user
+    * Sets the user's password
+    * Performs a user address lookup
-* `cumi_send_message.py` -  Creates a test user, sets the user's password, then sends a new voicemail message with audio file attachment.
-Finally, deletes all messages in the user's inbox and deletes the user
+    * Sends a message with audio file attachment
+    * Deletes all messages in the user's inbox
+    * Deletes the user

 ## Getting started